livepeer/Broadcaster-Chat-App/README.md

 If we'd like our stream to be accessible to anyone on the public internet, we'll need to run a server that has a publicly accessible IP address like an AWS EC2 instance.
 Otherwise, most computers sit on a local network that is not reachable by people not connected to the same router.
 If you're at a hackathon you can bind the node to port 0.0.0.0 rather than localhost so other people on the same network can reach your stream.

+### Simple Livepeer Video Player

 The best way to understand all of this is to [create the simplest webpage that can play a livepeer stream](https://github.com/blake41/livepeer-simple-video-player).
+If you'd like to just clone the code feel free to clone that working repo and just edit the source of the video.
+Or you can start from scratch and follow the instructions below.

 Before we create the client code, let's set up a stream.
 [Follow the guides to set up a node and broadcast](https://github.com/livepeer/wiki/wiki/Blueprint:-set-up-a-broadcasting-node-using-Livepeer-and-OBS)
-You should see your stream id in the console log in the Livepeer node terminal window, but you can always curl the server ```curl http://localhost:8935/manifestID``` to get the streamId.
+You should see your stream id in the console log in the Livepeer node terminal window, but you can always curl the server ```curl http://localhost:7935/manifestID``` to get the streamId.
 Note (on my terminal) it prints out with a percent sign on the end, DO NOT include that in your stream id.

 We can use the Livepeer player but to understand what's happening, let's build our own.
 Currently most browsers don't support HLS in a standard HTML5 video tag, so we'll need to use a library to help us play the stream.
 For that we'll use [HLS.js](https://github.com/video-dev/hls.js/).
 [Google Chrome no longer allows videos to autoplay](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes) so we'll need to add a button to manually allow the stream to start.
 On our html page, we'll load the hls Javascript file, our local javascript file we're calling hlsplayer.js, our css and we'll have a div that contains our video element.

 In our Javascript, we need to do a few things:
-- hard code our streamID (which can be found by running ```curl http://localhost:8935/manifestID``` which will request the streamId from the livepeer node)
+- hard code our streamID (which can be found by running ```curl http://localhost:7935/manifestID``` which will request the streamId from the livepeer node)
-- Set our source to be 'http://localhost:8935/stream/' + streamId + '.m3u8'
+- Set our source to be 'http://localhost:7935/stream/' + streamId + '.m3u8'
 - Create a new instance of HLS,
   - load the source
   - attach the player to the video element